MartaLourido/todo-list-java/README.md

 ## Getting started

-The application can berun directly via Gradle or via a generated jar file
+You can start the application with Gradle or clone the repository.

 ### Run with Gradle